 Listening to the boys’ conversation, the Commander knew their names.
 “Josah, Conall,” the soldier gasped.
 “Do you hear those bells ringing?
 I must make it to the city gates before the third bell rings.
 I am less than a meter away and can make it before the city gates close.”

 When they ignored him, the prisoner shouted, “You need to let me go!”

 “Keep walking,” said Caleb as they continued towards the Valley.
 The Commander kept mumbling, “No, no, no. I have to get back to Casselberry.”

 Josah stopped, trying to discern the landscape in the dark.
-It proved to be difficult as the shadows hid the slope leading to the valley.
+It proved to be difficult as the shadows hid the slope leading down to the valley.
 “No sudden movements,” warned Conall as he stepped away from their prisoner.

-He started to sprint back towards the city when they all heard a faint third bell.
+He started to sprint back toward the city when they all heard a faint third bell.
 To their surprise, the Commander dropped to his knees and fell forward on his hands.
 He stayed motionless for a few minutes, without saying a word.

 The boys looked at each other, not sure what was happening.
 “I can’t return to Casselberry.
 Any soldier who doesn’t make it back to the city before the gates close has abandoned their post.
 No excuses, no clemency.”